paradigmxyz/alphanet/README.md

 ### Running AlphaNet

+> [!WARNING]
+>
-⚠️ AlphaNet does not yet have a running testnet, please use the local development instructions above! ⚠️
+> AlphaNet does not yet have a running testnet, please use the local development instructions above!

 Running AlphaNet will require running additional infrastructure for the archival L1 node.
 These instructions are a guide for running the AlphaNet OP-stack node only.